GyanaprakashKhandual/Rocco-app/README.md

-# The-Time-Pass-Game
+# The Speed Game
-This is a time pass game [Rock, Paper, Scissor]
+This is a Speed game [Rock, Paper, Scissor]
+--> This game logic mostly based on the combination and the counting.
+--> This is a game combined with computer and human.
+--> Its a single player game with computer.